LukeGrahamLandry/franca/devlog.md

   - tried caching truth tables, saves 2s safe but slower unsafe.
   - when doing_pre_read don't recurse in gates before the first with storage.
-9.9s/5.5s BUT the condition is wrong because one of the old values might be mixed with a storage one before returning. so cant do that for circuits in general.
+9.9s/5.5s BUT the condition is wrong because one of the old values might be mixed with a storage one before returning. so cant do that for circuits in general. but i feel like i already assume that with the !doing_pre_read around the second eval loop so nothing runs in preread if !have_storage
   - inline_range in byte_make/byte_split: 6720->6220 (unsafe)

 ## (Jun 3)